esamattis/postcss-ts-classnames/README.md

-It generates a global `ClassNames` type which is a union of all classes used in your project whether written by you or from a framework such as Bootstrap or Tailwind (can get slow...).
+It generates a global `ClassNames` type which is a union of all classes used in your project whether written by you or from a framework such as Bootstrap or Tailwind (which can get [bit too slow](https://github.com/esamattis/postcss-ts-classnames/issues/5)).

 Ex. for css